Riley Martin (she/her)

 What modalities do you use?
 How would you describe your approach/style to this work?

-I have experience and interest working with individuals with a variety of mental health related concerns including, family of origin challenges, attachment injuries, relationship difficulties, communication issues, perfectionism, and anxiety.
-I am trained in Emotionally Focused Therapy and am passionate about this approach, using it often with many of the people I work with.
+I have experience and interest working with individuals with a variety of mental health related concerns including, family of origin challenges, attachment injuries, relationship difficulties, communication issues, perfectionism, past trauma and anxiety.
+I am an EMDR therapist in addition to being trained in Emotionally Focused Therapy.
+I am passionate about both approaches, using them often with many of the people I work with.
 I love working with both individuals and couples and I also enjoy working with young adults.

 What prevents people from coming in and doing this work?

-My therapeutic approach is based primarily in Emotionally Focused Therapy (EFT) for individuals (EFIT) or couples (EFCT).
-I also utilize Cognitive Behavioural Therapy (CBT) in my work.
-I seek to meet my clients with strategies and approaches that work best for them, and I tailor my approach to fit the needs of each client.
+My therapeutic approach is based in both Emotionally Focused Therapy (EFT) for individuals or couples, as well as Eye Movement Desensitization and Reprocessing (EMDR).
+I seek to meet my clients with strategies and approaches that work best for them, and I tailor my approach to fit the needs of each individual.

 How do you know you're the right fit for a client?